 This privacy notice is provided to inform about how and why your personal data is used so that we can be as transparent as possible, and to ensure that you are aware of your rights under data protection legislation.

-We are AspiringHR ltd, our correspondence address is 134 The Street, Rustington, West Sussex, BN16 3DA.
+We are AspiringHR ltd, our correspondence address is 4 Churchill Court, Rustington, West Sussex, BN16 3DA.
 We can be contacted on 01903 477950 or We are registered with the Information Commissioner’s Office as fee payers under number ZB311168.

 The purpose for processing your data and our basis for doing so.